geo-ant/varpro/README.md

 ### Fit Statistics

-Additionally to the `[fit](crate::solvers::LevMarSolver::fit)` member function, the `[crate::solvers::levmar::LevMarSolver]` provides a `fit_with_statistics` function that calculates quite a bit of useful additional statistical information.
+Additionally to the `fit` member function, the `LevMarSolver` provides a `fit_with_statistics` function that calculates an extra bit of useful statistical information.

 ### Global Fitting of Multiple Right Hand Sides

 In the example above, we have passed a single column vector as the observations.
-The library also allows fitting multiple right hand sides, by constructing a problem via [crate::problem::SeparableProblem::mrhs].
-When fitting multiple right hand sides, `vapro` will performa a _global fit_, in which the nonlinear parameters are optimized across all right hand sides, but linear coefficients of the fit are optimized for each right hand side individually.
+The library also allows fitting multiple right hand sides, by constructing a problem via `SeparableProblem::mrhs`.
+When fitting multiple right hand sides, `varpro` will performa a _global fit_, in which the nonlinear parameters are optimized across all right hand sides, but linear coefficients of the fit are optimized for each right hand side individually.